umairrrkhan/Improving-Airline-Service-via-Twitter-Sentiment/README.md

 The tweet dataset contains 30,000 tweets related to major US airlines.
 It includes text data and sentiment labels (positive, negative, neutral).
 The data is split 80/20 into training and test sets.

+## Dataset

+The "tweet.csv" dataset is a crucial component of this project, providing the raw data necessary for sentiment analysis of tweets related to major US airlines.
+This dataset serves as the foundation upon which the entire project is built.
+Here's an overview of its key attributes

 ## Methods

 We use neural networks and deep learning approaches for text classification.
 The steps include: